c-young02/Age-Classification/README.md

 ![Screenshot](website/public/images/site.png)

-This project represents the culmination of my endeavors within my honors computing program, where the objective was to develop an age classification system tailored for facial analysis.
-Leveraging the robust capabilities of machine learning, the model is constructed upon the foundation of the ResNet50 architecture.
+This project represents the culmination of my endeavors within my honors computing program, where the objective was to develop an age classification system tailored for facial analysis at self-checkouts.
+The model is constructed upon the foundation of the ResNet50 architecture.
 Trained meticulously on the  UTKFace dataset, the model strives for exceptional accuracy and inclusivity in predicting ages.

 ## Built With